Hello, bonjour, guten tag, ola, konnichiwa,

 Be prepared for... an adventure, some family chaos involving young children, a daily work routine, our Grey county weather, and a learning experience.

-Pessimism is not welcome, just be ready to go with the flow and look at the bright side of life.
-Constructive feedback, yes, of course, but we’re on a happy roll, and have big dreams, so arrive with some drive and similar dreams of your own!
+Be ready to go with the flow, look at the bright side of life, and independently make yourself happy, that's very important.
+Family life with 3 young children is glorious but also super challenging and it's up to us to rise above their daily fussing.
+Overall, we’re on a happy roll, and have big dreams, so arrive with some drive, patience, and similar dreams of your own!

-Patrick, Emma, and 3 children: Rosalie, Quinlan, and baby, Nelliana.
+Patrick, Emma, and 3 children: Rosalie, Quinlan, and sweet little Nelliana.

 Limited internet access